patrickstowell/PHY303-Lectures-2024/_build/html/_sources/unit2/phy303-unit2-problems.md

 (unit2:problem:example2)=
 ### Example 2.2 : Nuclear Charge Distributions
-Considering measurements of the charge distrtibution of nucleons for several nuclei shown in the lecture notes, determine an estimate of the mean nucleon denisty in nuclei.
+Considering measurements of the charge distribution of nucleons for several nuclei shown in the lecture notes, determine an estimate of the mean nucleon density in nuclei.

 ```{admonition} Solution
 :class: note, dropdown